Divorce: Grounds For Divorce You Can Or Should Use

 What if my husband or wife doesn’t agree to irreconcilable differences?

-If that happens, you will have to list and prove another reason.
+You will have to list and prove another ground for divorce.
 These are the fault-based grounds.
 The other grounds say what the other person did wrong in the marriage.
-You have to prove what they did in order for the judge to OK the break-up of the marriage.
+You have to prove what they did in order for the judge to grant the divorce.

-The judge might use the reason to decide whether there should be alimony (spousal support).
-Also, the judge may consider the reason to decide whether one parent should have limits on time with the children.
+The judge might use the ground listed for divorce to decide whether there should be alimony (spousal support).
+Also, the judge may consider the ground to decide whether one parent should have limits on time with the children.
 Sometimes, either the husband or wife will be angry at their husband or wife.
 They will then try to hurt the other spouse’s feelings.
 They will wrongfully accuse their husband or wife of one of the fault-based grounds.
-If this is the reason, the Family Court Judge will probably be able to see through it.
+If this is the case, the Family Court Judge will probably be able to see through it.
 If the judge is unable to see that one person is making false accusations to hurt the other person, it will not help the divorce process.
 It can actually hurt everyone involved.

 These other grounds require extra proof or testimony of another person.
 The other person has to be someone besides the husband or wife.
 That proof or testimony is used to show the judge that those other reasons for the divorce do exist.
-Then the judge can say yes to your getting a divorce.
+Then the judge can grant the divorce.